What to pack / Where to go / Before you go / Country summaries / On the road / Resources / Images / Links / Home

 • Locals: Generally nice, always smiling, but can get a little tourist-weary.
 The Thai are a proud race and this can result in some frosty behaviour toward travellers who don't show respect to it or to all tourists in general by some.

 • Other travellers: Increasingly many package holiday makers and those in early teens- almost every type of traveller it seems ends up in Bangkok at some time!
+Most notable however are the number of Danes and Scandinavians.
 Around the southern beach hot spots expect at some point to run into some of the worst types of independent travellers.
-As with India and Brazil, you can expect a large number of young Israeli travellers.
-Also expect to see a large number of (young and old) guys going around with Thai girls.
+As with India and Brazil, you can expect a large number of young Israeli and Russian travellers.
+Also expect to see a large number of (young and old) guys with Thai girls.

 • Tourist factor: 9/10